-Fully qualified medical practitioners can take a four-year training course to become a sports physician.
+Fully qualified medical practitioners can take a four-year training course to become a specialist sports physician.

 The advanced training program in Sport and Exercise Medicine SEM) is conducted by the Australasian College of Sports Physicians (ACSP).
 ACSP conducts the only specialist level clinical training program in Sport and Exercise Medicine in Australasia.